stripe/vscode-stripe/README.md

 - Easy access to key sections of the Stripe developer dashboard
 - See recent events from Stripe and trigger new ones.
 - Realtime API logs inside the integrated terminal
-- Launch and forward webhooks traffic to your local machine via commands and debug configurations.
+- Listen for and forward webhooks traffic to your local machine via commands and debug configurations.
 - Linting of Stripe API keys to make sure you don't expose them by mistake.
 - Inline links to Stripe API reference when hovering over Stripe library code.
 - JavaScript code snippets for most common Stripe API scenarios